yuyu2172/chainercv-chainer-meetup/slides/main.md

 #### When is this problematic?

-- Analyzing Error
+- Analyzing error
-- Extending from the existing method
+- Extending from current method

 .center.img-33[![a](tikz/circle.png)]